LaurenCochran/Software-Engineering/12-sprint-3/open-source/README.md

 - Most frequently adopted animal
 - How many animals had been re-adopted (look at animal ID)
 - Most common breeds among the different animals
- <br>Along with these computations, our software provides a tool to be able to manipulate the data upon these factors:
+ <br>Along with these computations, our software provides a tool to be able to manipulate the data upon these factors: <br>
 |Animal ID|Name|DateTime|MonthYear|Date of Birth|Outcome Type|Animal Type|Sex upon Outcome|Breed|Color|
 |---------|----|--------|---------|-------------|------------|-----------|----------------|-----|-----|
  to make a more specific analysis geared towards the user's needs.